The Best Romantic Restaurants in Edinburgh

 When it comes to picking the best place to go on a date, you first have to ask yourself a few questions.
 What kind of date am I going on?
 Is it a special date?
 Do we want to go somewhere fancy or do we just not want to have dishes to clean at the end of the evening?

-So with that in mind, we walked the dreamy cobbled streets of Edinburgh to find you the most romantic restaurants in the city, and here they are:
+So with that in mind, we walked the dreamy cobbled streets of Edinburgh to find you the most romantic restaurants in the city.
+Whether you're out for a Valentine's Day dinner, first date or keeping the romance alive with a special outing, this list is sure to send some sparks flying.

 Making sure there is something on the menu you and your date are going to enjoy is not a problem at Aizle since there is no menu.
 Instead, Aizle offers a unique dining experience of a six-course meal based around seasonal produce.
 Each dish is as beautiful visually as it is delicious and the whole experience is a great example of fine dining.